ANOHC Principles/Common Purpose

 - Every other month, at least twenty states participate in a webinar to keep up with trends and learn best practices from each other.

-- ANOHC speakers have been requested at member annual meetings, including the states of Mississippi and Florida.
+- ANOHC speakers have been requested at member annual meetings.

 - National speakers feature prominently at the annual ANOHC meeting.
 Past speakers include representatives from the Children’s Dental Health Project, Centers for Medicare and Medicaid Services, Pew Children’s Dental Campaign, DentaQuest Foundation and Center for Health Care Strategies.